AgileRE-2022/SaltySpec/README.md

 7. The completed form will generate a Use Case Specification in the form of a table.
 8. The Use Case Specification table can be exported as either pdf or png file.

+## Limitations
+Due to our limited time constraint, this project had some limitations.
+These limitations are as follows:

+1. The Salt GUI can only represent a single use case.
+2. The Salt GUI is in the form of activity consisting of at least one main scenario.
+3. The Salt GUI used must implement the usage of macro.
+4. The Salt GUI Must contain Title, since it will be used as the use case title.
+5. The Salt GUI Must contain !procedure _form(), since it will be used as the part that represents GUI that is being used.
+6. The Salt GUI Must contain !procedure _success(), since it will be used as the part that represents the main scenario.
+It should contain what the desired output looks like.
+7. The Salt GUI Must contain !procedure _error(), since it will be used as the part that represents an alternative scenario.
+It should contain what the alternative output looks like.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.